Reimagining Justice

 Contemporary crises further complicate the legitimacy of legal authority and the extent to which it contributes to—or detracts from—a just society.
 For instance, the ongoing migration crisis across Europe and beyond forces us to confront the realities of displaced populations seeking refuge from conflict, persecution, and economic hardship.
 Similarly, the legacy of genocide—whether reflecting on the historical scars or more recent mass atrocities—continues to shape debates over reparative justice, collective responsibility, and reconciliation?
 Meanwhile, technological breakthroughs that claim to offer innovative and efficient tools for crime prediction, evidence gathering, monitoring compliance with international human rights standards risk reinforcing biases and eroding judicial discretion, particularly in ways that disproportionately affect already marginalized groups.

-Please send an abstract of no more than 300 words and a short bio by the 15th May 2025 to SAFIconference2025@gmail.com.
-Speakers will have 30 minutes to present their paper, and we will allow time for discussion.
+Speakers will have 20 minutes to present their paper, and we will allow time for discussion.
 Pre-circulation of full papers is encouraged but not required.

 CONTACT US